 Perhaps it is telling that many of the winning clubs are not listed on the stock exchange — success on the pitch doesn’t necessarily translate to gains in the financial markets, or have relation to being a listed stock.

 If we look at the capital growth (or decline) over the years, it pales in comparison to investing in the likes of Apple, Facebook, Amazon, Tesla and more.

-The dividend yield is also far from spectacular, giving about 1% dividend yield (if any at all) — hardly impressive considering there are better investment options such as cash management accounts, savings accounts and Singapore Savings Bonds (SSBs) offering more than 1% returns with lower volatility.
+The dividend yield is also far from spectacular, giving about 1% dividend yield (if any at all) — this is not impressive considering there are other better investment options.
+For example, cash management accounts, savings accounts and Singapore Savings Bonds (SSBs) which offer more than 1% returns with lower volatility.